davison/ha-sinkhole/README.md

 systemctl --user start dns-node
 ```

-.. depending on your VIP manager config, the VIP will either stay where it is or transition back to this node if it is deemed a more worthy primary node.
+.. depending on your setup, the VIP will either stay where it is or transition back to this node if it is deemed a more worthy primary node.

 Finally, profit with ad-free browsing and highly available DNS 😊

-## Customising Deployments
+# A More Detailed Guide

-### Installation PC
+## Installation PC

 The installation machine is not part of the runtime, it does not need a connection to the servers once they are installed and running.
 However, you should keep the inventory safe because if you ever need to make changes to the setup, you change the inventory file, re-run the installation service and it will make only the required changes.

-### DNS Sinkhole Nodes
+## DNS Sinkhole Nodes

 This diagram shows a more detailed architecture of `dns-node` components.